 These big, tall, fluffy Treacle Scones have a hint of cinnamon, mixed spice and black treacle.
 They are very easy to make and are absolutely delicious spread with butter and jam!

 When I think of treacle scones I’m always transported to this time of year.
-The aroma of the mixed spice, cinnamon and rich, dark treacle (molasses) while they are baking makes me think of chilly days, Halloween and Bonfire Night.
+The aroma of the mixed spice, cinnamon and rich, dark treacle (molasses) while they are baking makes me think of chilly days, gingerbread, Halloween and Bonfire Night.

 I couldn’t imagine eating a treacle scone in the height of Summer – it just wouldn’t seem right somehow!